Pirates of the Caribbean: On Stranger Tides: Home media

-The film was released on DVD and Blu-ray on September 12, 2011, in the UK, topping both the Blu-ray and DVD sales charts during its first two weeks.
+The film was distributed by Walt Disney Studios Home Entertainment on DVD and Blu-ray on September 12, 2011, in the UK, topping both the Blu-ray and DVD sales charts during its first two weeks.
 The film had its high-definition home release on October 18, 2011, in the United States and Canada.
 Three different physical packages were made available: a 2-disc combo pack (Blu-ray and DVD), a 5-disc combo pack (2-disc Blu-ray, 1-disc Blu-ray 3D, 1-disc DVD, and 1-disc Digital Copy), and a 15-disc collection featuring all four Pirates movies.
 On Stranger Tides was also released as a movie download in both high definition and 3D.
 The regular DVD edition was released on December 6.

 In its first week of release, it sold 1.71 million Blu-ray units and generated $48.50 million, topping the weekly Blu-ray chart.
 However these results were quite skewed due to the one-month delay of its DVD-only release.
 It sold 3.20 million Blu-ray units ($83.46 million) after 11 weeks.
 It has also sold 1.12 million DVD units ($19.32 million).
 Upon its television premiere on December 29, 2013, in the UK on BBC One, it was watched by a total of 5.4 million viewers, making it the third-most watched program that night, according to overnight figures.